moirai2/moirai2/README.md

     example-->|file|akira.txt
 ```

-If triple 'example->file->$input' is used to execute command, variable $input will be assigned three times.
+If SPO 'example->file->$input' is used to execute command, variable $input will be assigned three times.
 Which means commands will be executed three times.

 ```
 > perl moirai2.pl -i 'example->file->$input' exec 'ls -lt $input'